-Pittsburgh English professor Grady Trim, generously and likeably played by Michael Douglas, is not one to suffer writers block in Curtis Hansons Wonder Boys a much-anticipated follow-up movie to
+Pittsburgh English professor Grady Trim, generously and likeably played by Michael Douglas, is not one to suffer writers block in Curtis Hansons Wonder Boys a much-anticipated follow-up movie to LA Confidential.

 With a bit of help from weed rather than booze, while attired in one seriously-dishevelled bathrobe, Gradys been writing his second novel for a good seven years.